drupal-media/entity_embed/README.md

 ### Entity Embed Display Plugins

-Embedding entities uses an entity embed display plugin, provided in the `data-entity-embed-display` attribute.
-By default we provide four different display plugins out of the box:
+Embedding entities uses an Entity Embed Display plugin, provided in the `data-entity-embed-display` attribute.
+By default we provide four different Entity Embed Display plugins out of the box:

 - entity_reference:_formatter_id_: Renders the entity using a specific Entity Reference field formatter.
 - entity_reference:_entity_reference_label_: Renders the entity using the "Label" formatter.
 - file:_formatter_id_: Renders the entity using a specific File field formatter.
 This will only work if the entity is a file entity type.
 - image:_formatter_id_: Renders the entity using a specific Image field formatter.
 This will only work if the entity is a file entity type, and the file is an image.

-Configuration for the display plugin can be provided by using a `data-entity-embed-settings` attribute, which contains a JSON-encoded array value.
+Configuration for the Entity Embed Display plugin can be provided by using a `data-entity-embed-settings` attribute, which contains a JSON-encoded array value.
 Note that care must be used to use single quotes around the attribute value since JSON-encoded arrays typically contain double quotes.

 The above examples render the entity using the _entity_reference_entity_view_ formatter from the Entity Reference module, using the _teaser_ view mode.